astropy/halotools/docs/source_notes/empirical_models/factories/model_factory_composite_sequence_mechanisms.rst

 If you are writing your own model component of any kind, the model factories require that instances of your model have a ``_galprop_dtypes_to_allocate`` attribute.
 You can meet this specification by assigning any `numpy.dtype` object to the ``_galprop_dtypes_to_allocate`` attribute during the `__init__` constructor of your componenent model, even if the dtype is empty.

-For example implementations, see the constructors of `~halotools.empirical_models.smhm_models.PrimGalpropModel` and `~halotools.empirical_models.OccupationComponent`.
+For example implementations, see the constructors of `~halotools.empirical_models.PrimGalpropModel` and `~halotools.empirical_models.OccupationComponent`.

 .. _model_feature_calling_sequence_mechanism: